GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 Help!
-I am being held prisoner in a fortune cookie factory.
+> 🥠 Ask your mom instead of a cookie.

 ### Where you can find me